Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-11/_posts/2017-01-20-event-handling.md

 }
 ```

-The keyPressed function checks for the **d** key and then moves to the right and then the **a** moves the circle to the left.
+The keyPressed function checks for the **d** key and then moves to the right, and then the **a** moves the circle to the left.
 Notice something else?
 The if/else if!
-It's back and totally appropriate.
-If we didn't use the else if, it would be two if's.
-It would work the same, but the program would run just a little bit slower because it would have to check every if statement wheras with an else if, once one is true, the others are ignored.
+It's back and useful in this situation.
+If we didn't use the else if, it would be two if's, it would work the same, but the program would run just a little bit slower because it would have to check every if statement whereas with an else if, once one is true, the code ignores the others.

-We have another option though too.
-We can use the **keyIsDown** function too.
-It looks like this.
+We have another option, though, too.
+We can use the **keyIsDown** function also, and it looks like this.

 ```js
 var x = 100;